EvaRadu/Music-Visualization/README.md

 # Music Visualizatoin
 ## Members of the group : Mia Swery, Eva Radu, Hugo Bulzomi

-This project aims to represent the present data of a musical database.
+This project aims to represent the data of the following musical database : https://github.com/micbuffa/WasabiDataset.

 Three representations have been implemented :